-The marsh is cut off from the estuary by a sea wall (built in 1810), which was once used to drain Landulph Marsh to provide grazing pasture.
-The salinity of the land varies from the fresh water entering from the rivers and the sea water entering from the sea wall, providing habitats for a wide variety of flora and fauna.
+The marsh is cut off from the estuary by a sea wall (built in 1810), once used to drain Landulph Marsh to provide grazing pasture.
+The salinity of the land varies.
+The fresh water entering from the rivers and the sea water entering from the sea wall.
+These provide habitats for a wide variety of flora and fauna.
 The majority of the marsh contains soft rush, with greater bird’s-foot trefoil and water mint.
 Other species include marsh thistle, fleabane, wild angelica and broad-leaved willowherb.

 Grasses include wavy hair grass with sweet vernal grass, and the locally scarce species plicate sweet-grass and hard-grass.
 Yellow flag iris dominate the back of the marsh, with water mint and floating sweet grass on the surface of the water.
 You can find mixed scrubs and mature trees around the sea wall.
 Hawthorn, elder, blackthorn, holly, oak, cherry, bramble and gorse.
 The marsh also supports an area of mud flat which is exposed at low tide when the marsh drains through the flood gate in the sea wall into the estuary.